dhconnelly/dhcdev/pages/ml-notes.md

 I've decided to spend some time digging into Machine Learning and Deep Learning.
-I took an ML course in grad school but forgot most of it, and I worked on a system for Google Maps that predicated hundreds of categorical labels for tens of millions of POIs, but without really understanding the details and math behind the model.
+I took an ML course in grad school but forgot most of it, and I worked on a system for Google Maps back in 2015-2016 that predicated hundreds of categorical labels for tens of millions of POIs, but I wasn't responsible for the model and it was the days before TensorFlow.
+A lot has happened!

 I'll link notes and notebooks below as I go along.